shawn61cp/calibre2jellyfin/README.md

   * copy, possibly modified, of Calibre's metadata file
 * Books are selected for inclusion by listing author folders in the .cfg file
 * Series handling
+  * Foldermode is author/series/book
-  * When foldermode is author/series/book, the script will attempt to extract series and series index from Calibre's metadata file.
+    * The script will attempt to extract series and series index from Calibre's metadata file.
     * If found, the target book folder name will be prepended with the series index.
 Optionally, the metadata \<dc:title\> and the \<meta name="calibre:title_sort" content="...sort title..."\> may be treated in the same way.
     * A short header identifying the index and series is prepended to the book description.
     * If series info is expected but not found, the structure collapses to .../author/book/.... and no mangling is performed.
+  * Foldermode is series/book
+    * This mode is similar to author/series/book above except there is no grouping by author, only by series, unless the series info is missing in which case the script again falls back to .../author/book/...
 * Multiple output libraries may be configured

 #### Example author/series/book structure